| The Bible is often cited as the a guide for

 The Old Testament teaches revenge, but

-word of God, as fundamentalists believe, how could the son of God go
+Jesus doesn't believe in it.
+If the Old Testament is theword of God, as fundamentalists believe, how could the son of God go

 against the Father?
 Here is